top of page

 The Contrasts of Hetch Hetchy

 While in California a few years ago, we visited Hetch Hetchy Valley in Yosemite National Park where we happened upon this dead tree that had been bleached by the weather.
-I loved the contrast of it against the colorful orange groundcover that was blooming.
-I wasn't sure at the time what I wanted to do with the photo, but realized when I stumbled across it again a few months ago that I wanted to try to bring those contrasts to life with my colored pencils.
 To me the piece is a contrast between life and death -- the blooming flowers and the dead tree.

 Misty Falls of Milford Sound